-Here’s where to eat and drink in Porto.
-We were spoiled for choice when looking for where to eat and drink in Porto.
+Here’s what to eat in Porto, Portugal – and of course where to have a drink to wash it down.
+We were spoiled for choice when looking for gorgeous restaurants and cafés to eat and drink in Porto.
 Everywhere we went was incredible.

 We had some delicious tapas for a lunch at the little artisan café/shop Mercearia Das Flores, which is on Rua Flores.
 You’d expect it to be really overpriced tourist muck, given its central location.
 But it was absolutely beautiful and reasonably priced.
 All the food seemed to be local and/or organic.
 We had some local craft beer, too.

 2. Cruel Restaurante

 We found Cruel on the lovely street Rua da Picaria when trying to find somewhere for a more ‘fancy’ meal.

 The beef carpaccio starter comes with an ‘electric flower’, a little herb from the Amazon that sort of numbs your mouth for a minute (really!) before intensifying your taste buds.
 We don’t know how it worked but it did, and it was one of the best and most memorable food experiences we’ve ever had.
 As well as the beef carpaccio to start, we also had the salmon doughnuts with wasabi mayonnaise.
 The doughnuts were incredible.